JNeuvonen/_datascience-tool/README.md

 `DEV_PYTHON_PATH` Add this to `.env` within the `src-tauri` directory.
 This should point to the Python runtime that you want to use for development.

 ### Run locally

+Before running the following steps, you should make sure that the Python runtime has the required dependencies.
+The full list of dependencies can be found at:'src-server/requirements.txt`.

 - `git clone https://github.com/JNeuvonen/_datascience-tool`
 - `cd _datascience-tool`
 - `npm install`
 - `npm run tauri dev`

+### Building for prod

+There's an additional requirement of installing pyoxidizer for packaging the python runtime into a binary.

+- Run `python scripts/build.py`.
+This creates the python runtime binary that is used in production.
+- Set `PROD_PYTHON__BUILD` env var within `src-tauri` to point to the `pyserver` executable that the previous step created, here's an example:
+  `PROD_PYTHON_BUILD="/Users/Jarno/Documents/_datascience-tool/src-tauri/binaries/build/x86_64-pc-windows-msvc/debug/install/pyserver"`
+- Run `npm run tauri build`